Return to Product Reviews

 Tire Pressure Monitor System Comparison

-The reason that a tire pressure monitor system is so important is that in an RV, your life, your belongings, your loved ones, and all the other stuff you have is riding on 6 to 8 tires, depending on your RV setup.
+The reason that a tire pressure monitor system is so important is that in an RV, your life, your belongings, your loved ones, and all the other stuff you have are riding on 6 to 8 tires, depending on your RV setup.

 Now because they are so heavy, that just makes the job of an RV tire that much more demanding.
 My 5th wheel trailer came in at 21,000 pounds, riding on 8 tires.
 If one of those tires blows in travel, it can tear apart the underside of the RV, creating thousands of dollars in damage!

-It has not happened to me, but I have seen numerous occasions as I travel, especially in the summer, when road temperatures take the tires to dangerously high temperatures, and they blow out, unless you are monitoring their performance.
+It has not happened to me, but I have seen numerous occasions as I travel, especially in the summer, when road temperatures take the tires to dangerously high temperatures, and they blow out unless you are monitoring their performance.

 Now, this usually happens because the tires are either under or over-inflated, and sometimes because they are old and should have been replaced.
 RV tires are a rare sort of thing in that they can have really good tread left on the tire, but the tires themselves are dried out and may possibly have cracked sidewalls.
-Automobiles, on the other hand, are driven every day and get 20 – 50 thousand miles on them a year.
-In an RV’s lifetime, it may not see that much mileage as they mostly stay parked.
-Most people only get to enjoy them on family vacations!

-Tires rely on movement to push the emollients of the tire outward thereby protecting the tire walls from ozone and UV damage.
-When tires don’t move often enough the tires don’t have a chance to flex and perform this function.
+Tires rely on movement to push the emollients of the tire outward, thereby protecting the tire walls from ozone and UV damage.
+When tires don’t move often enough, the tires don’t have a chance to flex and perform this function.

-The best rule with RV’s is to replace the tires every 5 – 7 years.
-And when the RV is not in use, use a rubber rejuvenator on the tires, keep them off wet surfaces, and keep them covered.
 Avoid armor all and that kind of product.
-It will actually dry your tires out.
+It will dry your tires out.
 Consult your tire manufacturer for suggestions.
 I had Michelin tires on my truck, and they had their own tire product that I used on all my RV tires.
-It is very similar to the 303 Aerospace protectant which I now use.
+It is very similar to the 303 Aerospace Protectant, which I now use.

 Should these sensors show inside tire temperature readings too?
 Keep reading, I’ll introduce the best tire pressure monitoring system currently on the market for RVers!